BIBB Logo

 The competent authority then checks other requirements for the public appointment and official swearing-in.

 The procedure takes a maximum of 3 months.
 In specific cases the competent authority may extend the procedure.
-At the end, the competent authority sends you a notice containing the result.
+At the end, the competent authority sends you a containing the result.

 Outcome: Public appointment and official swearing-in.